jessvkv/final-proj/README.md

 Paste your FASTA sequence into the search box and submit query.

-<strikethrough>If there are any problems pls don't ask me bc I probably don't know how to fix it </strikethrough>
+<strike>If there are any problems pls don't ask me bc I probably don't know how to fix it </strike>